Retrieval Registrar (Rotary wing aircraft)

 All crew are also required to work according to strict fatigue management policies that comply with Civil Aviation Safety Authority (CASA) rules.

-LifeFlight's Critical Care Doctors and medical support staff are located across ten aeromedical bases dotted throughout Queensland.
+LifeFlight's Critical Care Doctors and medical support staff are located across nine aeromedical bases dotted throughout Queensland.
 You'll not only get to do some amazing work in retrieval medicine but you'll also travel around Australia and experience some of Australia's most scenic and remote countryside.
 Our Retrieval Registrars are based at:

 - Brisbane (Brisbane Airport and Archerfield)